 Little has been discovered to explain the shift in color of white wines as they age.
 What has been proposed is that the eventual “browning” of white wines is due to the oxidation of their phenolics (color pigmentation, mainly), the effects of metal ions, and the caramelization of residual sugars.
 White wines typically begin nearly colorless to light straw-yellow in youth and take on more lemony-golden hues as they age, and finally becoming burnished gold/amber-brown.
 Most homemade wines, except ice wine and similar sweet dessert wines, won’t have the aging capability to become amber/brown.
 Any wine can reach an unhealthy, premature brown if exposed to excessive storage temperatures over the long term.
 Properly made and stored white wines usually take decades to reach the healthy amber/brown colors, far beyond the life of homemade wines, sadly.

 The most predictable sediment thrown off in white wines, if any, is crystals of potassium bitartrate.
 (Red wines throw off these crystals too, but they are harder to see because of the presence of the other sediments.)
 In my experience, these crystals manifest sooner in drier wines than sweeter ones.
-Generally, white wines that have fermented in barrel seem to have a greater potential for aging than those whites that are not barrel-fermented, due to the added tannins proferred by the barrel (or oak chips).
+Generally, white wines that have fermented in barrel seem to have a greater potential for aging than those whites that are not barrel-fermented, due to the added tannins from the barrel (or oak chips).
 The more aromatic white wines, such as riesling and gewürztraminer, are not subjected to either oak fermentation or maturation because this sort of treatment would mask the aromatics.
 Whites affected by noble rot harbor a greater potential for aging than non-botrytic whites.
 White wines made from botrytis-affected grapes have a much higher concentration of acids and sugars than the non-botrytic wines and can, as a result, tolerate extended aging.